onja-org/quote-generator-js/README.md

 It's your turn to create one!
 You must respect the following instructions:

--   Citations are generated randomly one by one each time the JavaScript program is called
+-   Quotes are generated randomly one by one each time the JavaScript program is called

 -   Each quotation is the **combination** of at least **3 pieces of sentences** (it's up to you to prepare these pieces of sentence)